How to Recognize Fake Job Offer Letter From Canada in 2025?

 A report by the Canadian Anti-Fraud center shows last year around $ 530 million in these types of frauds.
 Hence, when you accept a fake offer letter you lose your money, and not only money, your visa application can get rejected as well.
 This rejection can lead to a ban on applying for a visa for 5 years.
 So, to avoid these consequences you need to understand how to spot a fake job offer letter from Canada.

-How to Spot a Fake Offer Letter?
+How to Spot a Canada Fake Offer Letter?

 -